Trail Information & Map

 - WETLANDS TRAIL:

 Drive 2 minutes to this 1.7 mile loop.
 Explore all our wetland types, including our biggest marshes.
-Trail includes docks and a boardwalk.
+Trail includes a two-story accessible observation tower, docks and a boardwalk.

 - RIVER POINT TRAILS: